If you dread going to work today, maybe you are feeling anxious about work?

-The third list you are going to write is your ‘things I can do to like my job more’ list.
+All too often, we focus on the things we don’t like.
+To help you feel less anxious about work, have you considered writing a list of ‘things I can do to like my job more’?
 Make a list of things you could do to make every day more interesting and enjoy your job more.

 This might feel difficult!
 Let me help you with an example: for an office worker: